openstax/cnx-recipes/styles/styling-bakedpdf.md

 **Note:** Avoid placing raw values into files that are not `_settings.scss`, `_scheme.scss`, or `_map.scss`.

+## Concepts

+### Definitions
+- Design Specs: a visual design requirement given a markup structure
+- Design: a coherent set of design specs that reflects designer intent
+  - Multiple designs can be used for a book
+- Template: a set of design specs from a variety of designs
+- Design Space: a complete set of styling definitions given a markup structure
+- Design Superspace: within a design space, a set of styling properties given a markup structure
+- Design Subspace: within a desgin superspace, a set of property values given a markup structure
+  - Properties are the same, values are different

+The designer will provide the design.
+The design will contain design specifications or design specs that give details about the design requirement based on a markup structure.

+The markup is very important and helps to define not only the design specs but the design space as well.
+Imagine that you are given the markup for a table.
+There are seemingly endless combinations of properties that you could apply to this table.
+This describes the design space for the table markup.
+A design space depends on the markup and is restricted by it.

+Within a design space, design superspaces and design subspaces are found.
+The design superspace can be seen as a parent to the design subspace.
+Design superspaces vary in properties while design subspaces vary in property values.

+For example, if table1 requires only a color and background property, and table2 only requires a border property, styles for table1 will be derived from superspace1 and styles for table2 will be derived from superspace2.

+In another example, if table1 and table2 both require the same properties but different values, both of their styles will be derived from the same superspace but different subspaces.

+### How will these concepts be implemented (a rough summary)?
+- The `./styles` directory will be reorganized:
+    |-- `./Framework`
+    |-- `./Design`
+          |-- `./lisa-design`
+          |-- `./maher-design`
+    |-- `./Schemes`
+          |-- `color-scheme.scss`
+    |-- `./Templates`
+          |-- `template-name.scss`
+          |-- `settings.scss`
+          |-- `color-map.scss`
+    |-- `./Book`
+          |-- `book-name.scss`

+- `./Framework` will contain global variables for values such as `$NOT_NULL` and various functions and mixins to use throughout `./styles`
+- `./Design` contains super and subspaces grouped by the specific design from which they came
+- `./Schemes` contains the color schemes maps
+- `./Templates` contain the individual templates which are made up of a combination of design specs from ./Design
+- `./Book` contains book specific styles

 ## Development

 ### Generating a Styled Baked-PDF Locally